Changing lives for the better

-Maasai Girls Fund paid for pipes to be laid and covered with concrete, connecting the village to a nearby borehole.
-Two 10,000 liter water tanks now store clean water inside the thorn fence - enough for people, livestock, and even nearby wildlife.
+Before the Maasai Girls Fund, the villagers had no access to clean water.
+Maasai Girls Fund paid for pipes covered with concrete that connect the village to a nearby borehole.
+We then installed two 10,000 liter water tanks of clean water inside the thorn fence - enough for people, livestock, and even nearby wildlife.

-We are now preparing a grant proposal for Rotary International with the aim of digging a solar-powered well that can serve up to 5 of the 7 local villages with water pumped via buried pipe to their own holding tanks.
-The Maasai have told us that clean water access is the single most transformative thing we have done there.
+NOW we're preparing a grant proposal for Rotary International with the aim of digging a solar-powered well to serve up to 5 of the 7 local villages.
+The Maasai have told us that clean water access is the single most transformative thing our funhas done there.

 Sun Flair Solar Cookers